tonyb486/docker-ap-rtsp/README.md

 This requires access to docker socket, so it can run a short lived container that reattaches network interface to network namespace of this container.
-This keeps the wireless device in the same namespace as the wireguard interface.
+This keeps the wireless device in the network namespace, and lets us set up a firewall in there.

 There is a sample compose.yml below.